KerstenDoering/PubMedPortable/documentation/quick_install.rst

 Operating System
 ----------------

-- PubMed2Go was tested on Ubuntu and Fedora.
+- PubMedPortable was tested on Ubuntu and Fedora.

 ######
 Ubuntu
 ######

-- These are the packages that need to be installed to use PubMed2Go:
+- These are the packages that need to be installed to use PubMedPortable:

     - python>=2.7.3